evkx/evkx.github.io/content/models/lexus/rz/rz_300e/_index.md

 - **Mark Levinson Premium Surround Sound:** Features 13 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 5 USB-C connections as standard.

+## Mobile App

+The Lexus RZ 300e comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
+The app offers a wide range of features designed to enhance your driving experience:

+- **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.

 ## Lights